Biacode/scala-cheatsheet/README.md

 The direct supertype of null type are all reference types other than the null type itself.

 ![alt text](https://raw.githubusercontent.com/Biacode/scala-cheatsheet/master/img/java_types.png "Java types diagram")

+Our custom type should be something in between reference types and null type.